You’ve heard about intermittent fasting. But have you heard of the circadian rhythm diet and how it can help you reverse insulin resistance?

 A circadian rhythm diet is a form of intermittent fasting, that actually follows the biological clock of your body.
-Normally, with intermittent fasting, you’re consuming all of your food within a designated period of time.
+Normally, with intermittent fasting, you consume all of your food within a designated period of time.

 The idea behind this diet is to help reset your metabolism.
-The circadian rhythm diet uses your natural body rhythms to help reset your metabolism, reverse insulin resistance, and lose weight.
-Fasting occurs during the natural nocturnal time when your body is at its lowest metabolism and it’s the best time for it to detox.
+The circadian rhythm diet uses your natural body rhythms to help reset your metabolism.
+As well as reverse insulin resistance and lose weight.
+Fasting occurs during the natural nocturnal time when your body is at its lowest metabolism.
+It is also the best time for it to detox.

-The circadian rhythm diet means you do not eat after dark – fasting from sunset to sunrise.
+The circadian rhythm diet means you do not eat after dark.
+Fast from sunset to sunrise.

-I’ve been prescribing this form of intermittent fasting for my patients for ascertain twenty years.
+I have prescribed this form of intermittent fasting for my patients for almost twenty years.
 Why?
 Because there are three really amazing health benefits to circadian rhythm diet.